 As a general rule, it is wished that we should not seek in the

-| This is, indeed, just what I thought, provided that in the application one is guided by the Spirit of God.
+¦ This is, indeed, just what I thought, provided that in the application one is guided by the Spirit of God.
 I beg the reader to remember that it is God who inspired the word, in order that the man of God may be perfect.
 Why has God indited these things by His Spirit?
 Why has He caused them to be preserved in a written form, if they were of no use for the future?
-That we have acted in such a way as to hinder this application*;* that there may have been gifts which we do not possess, and consequently positions in which we are not, is fully admitted.
+That we have acted in such a way as to hinder this application; that there may have been gifts which we do not possess, and consequently positions in which we are not, is fully admitted.
 This was true in the times of the apostles also.
 That is not the question.
 It is this: Were the writings indited by the Spirit not to serve except for those who lived in the times of the apostles?
 Had not these writings their application in later times; and, if they had, till when had they?
-This is the point in question.This is not, it is true, the whole question.
-On account of the state of the Church, we cannot do everything that is written*;* but this does not diminish the authority of that which is written: it only makes us feel the state in which we are.
-But if, on the-one hand, we cannot do everything that is written, we dare not, on the other hand, do out of our own heads otherwise than what is written.
+This is the point in question. <p>This is not, it is true, the whole question.
+On account of the state of the Church, we cannot do everything that is written; but this does not diminish the authority of that which is written: it only makes us feel the state in which we are.
+But if, on the one hand, we cannot do everything that is written, we dare not, on the other hand, do out of our own heads otherwise than what is written.
 The principle of our adversaries is that we can do what the apostles did as using the divine authority which had been committed to them.

 {67}

-word directions for the Church; and, as it must be confessed that there are many in it, it is said that those which are found there are not to be made a law of.
-That a Christian is saved, if you will, he may learn from the word; but as to directions for the Church on earth, it is insisted that the Bible furnishes us none.
+word directions for the Church; and, as it must be confessed that there are many in it, it is said that those which are found there are not to be made a law of That a Christian is saved, if you will, he may learn from the word; but as to directions for the Church on earth, it is insisted that the Bible furnishes us none.
 It cannot be denied that there are some in it; but we must take care not to see in them a law, and make use of evangelical liberty, and that boldly.
-The Spirit of God has not put them in the word in order that we might observe them.
-Would it be believed that it is come to this?
+The Spirit of God has not put them in the word in order that we might observe them Would it be believed that it is come to this?

 It is admitted that the present usages could not be justified by the Bible.
 Let us take note of this.
 And as people are not bound to follow the Bible, as everything that is found in the New Testament is not to be made a law, are directions to be entirely dispensed with?
-No. People are to use their liberty; they are to abandon what is found in the New Testament, since it condemns present usages, and they will betake themselves to human order; that is to say, they will fashion things according to their own will.
+No. People are to use their liberty; they are to abandon what is found in the New Testament since it condemns present usages, and they will betake themselves to human order; that is to say, they will fashion things according to their own will.
 They do not mean to say by this, that there are things which, because of our weakness, we cannot do; which we do not deny, and for which we humble ourselves.
-No; they want quite another principle, namely, to put aside the Bible and to follow human order.
+Now they want quite another principle, namely, to put aside the Bible and to follow human order.